Heiss/py-datatype-redis/README.md

 ### Redis key

 Redis is a key-value-store, so it needs a key to store the values.
 To reduce the typing, you can use the default behaviour of this library, which uses unique identifier as keys.
-You can get the key with the `get_uuid`-method to any datatype.
+You can get the key with the `get_redis_key`-method to any datatype.

 But if you want to use this library in a microservice, which should be duplicated over your cluster, this behaviour would be toxic to your implementation, so you can use the `key`-parameter to set an identifier.